-Students preparing for the Christian ministry should seek a broad liberal arts education.
+Students may take prepharmacy requirements at Oxford and apply to pharmacy schools of their choice.
+For most schools, the prepharmacy requirements are the following: Biology 141, 142; Chemistry 141, 142, 221, 221L, 222, 222L; Mathematics 111; Physics 141, 142; English 181; Economics 112; History 133; Political Science 100; and literature and social science electives.
+Theology Students preparing for the Christian ministry should seek a broad liberal arts education.
 Admission to the master of divinity program in Candler School of Theology requires a bachelor of arts degree, bachelor of science degree, or equivalent.
-Veterinary Medicine

-Students may take preveterinary requirements at Oxford and apply to veterinary schools of their choice.
+Veterinary Medicine Students may take preveterinary requirements at Oxford and apply to veterinary schools of their choice.
 In general, the preveterinary requirements are the following: Biology 141, 142; Chemistry 141, 142, 221, 222; English 181; Physics 141, 142; and humanities and social science electives.
-"It is the mark of an educated mind to be able to entertain a thought without accepting it."
-ARISTOTLE

 COURSE DESCRIPTIONS In the following course descriptions, you will note that courses normally earn four semester hours of credit.
 The 100-level courses are general or survey courses, and most of the 200- and 300-level courses have such courses as prerequisites.
 The syllabi for some of the courses described below can be found on the Oxford website at www.emory.edu/OXFORD/Academics/ClassList.html.
-Humanities Professors Carpenter, Lemons, Linville, and Oliver; Associate Professors Anderson, Archetto, Gowler, Morris, Nisbet, and Schulz; Assistant Professors Loflin and Ivey.
+Humanities Professors Carpenter, Lemons, Linville, and Oliver; Associate Professors Anderson, Archetto, Gowler, Morris, Nisbet, and Schulz; Assistant Professors Cottrell, Loflin, and Ivey.
 The Division of Humanities offers introductory and upper-level courses in art, film, foreign languages, literature, music, philosophy, and religion.
 The division encourages students to evaluate and appreciate our literary, artistic, philosophical, and religious heritage.
 Three Humanities Division courses, taken in at least two departments, fulfill the college's distribution requirements (see "Distribution Requirements," p.
 10.)
 English 100C, 101, and 181 cannot be used to satisfy the humanities requirement.
 Foreign languages at the 101 level cannot be used to fulfill this requirement unless 102 or higher is completed.
 English 399R and Music 300R may not be used to fulfill the distribution requirements in the Humanities Division.
 Students graduating from Emory College must have completed two semesters of work in a foreign language.
 Students are encouraged to complete this requirement at Oxford so that they may concentrate on work in their chosen major during the junior and senior years.

-ART HISTORY Art 101.
+ART HISTORY Survey Courses Art 101.
 Art and Architecture from Prehistory to the Renaissance Fall.
 Credit, four hours.
 A survey of architecture, sculpture, painting, and other art forms, with emphasis on significant periods in Western history.
 Art 102.
 Art and Architecture from the Renaissance to the Present Spring.
 Credit, four hours.
 A survey of architecture, sculpture, painting, and other art forms from the Renaissance to the present, with emphasis on the most influential innovators.
-Art 105.
+Art 299R.
+Independent Study TBA.
+Variable credit.
+Prerequisite: permission of instructor.
+The student will complete a specific individual project designed in consultation with a professor.
+This course does not satisfy distribution requirements in humanities.
+Art 369.
+The Birth of Modernism Spring.
+Credit, four hours.
+The course will cover the major artistic movements and developments in Europe and America from 1863 through the 1960s.
+Studio Courses Art 105.
 Drawing and Painting I Fall, Spring.
 Credit, four hours.
 An introduction to drawing and painting, developing skills in various techniques and attitudes.
 Exploration of recent concepts and processes with emphasis on personal development.
 Art 205R.
 Drawing and Painting II Spring.
 Credit, four hours.
 Prerequisite: Art 105.
 Structured opportunity to improve skills in drawing and painting and to expand aesthetic awareness while developing personal expression.
 Students will be responsible for realizing their own projects under the instructor's supervision.
-Art 299R.
-Independent Study TBA.
-Variable credit.
-Prerequisite: permission of instructor.
-The student will complete a specific individual project designed in consultation with a professor.
-This course does not satisfy distribution requirements in humanities.
-Art 369.
-The Birth of Modernism Spring.
-Credit, four hours.
-The course will cover the major artistic movements and developments in Europe and America from 1863 through the 1960s.